2ndmk2/tesarot/README.md

 ## Install
 For normal install,
 * python setup.py install
-* For conda/pip env, Go to parental directory of tesarot, and "pip install ./tesarot"
+* For conda/pip env, go to parental directory of tesarot, and "pip install ./tesarot"

 ## Install for development
 For developers,